rnkn/portfolio/_posts/2017-11-18-variations.md

 ---
 title: Variations on Leonard French
 layout: project
-categories: work filmmaking featured
 image: variations.jpg
-youtube_id: cMm7sDJ5eQY
 credit: >-
   Photo by La&nbsp;Trobe Univeristy
 ---
 Abstract film commissioned for [La&nbsp;Trobe University's 50th anniversary][soundvision],
-with 29-piece live orchestral score, composed by [Tamil Rogeon] and performed by the Australian Youth Orchestra (13 min 30 sec).
+with 29-piece live orchestral score, composed by [Tamil Rogeon] and performed by the Australian Youth Orchestra.

-Visuals created entirely from macro footage of Leonard French's [_The Four Seasons_][four].
+Visuals created entirely from macro footage of Leonard French's "[The Four Seasons][four]".

 Commissioned and produced by Christian Wagstaff and Keith Courtney, [Creative Production Services][cps].